jeff-401-js/lab-2/README.md

 #### Tests
 * How do you run tests?
+npm test
 * What assertions were made?
+do they do what they say they do
 * What assertions need to be / should be made?

 #### UML